-- (a) Every charity trustee must be a natural person. - (b) No one may be appointed as a charity trustee: - if he or she is under the age of 16 years; or - if he or she would automatically cease to hold office under the provisions of clause [15(1)(f)]. - (c) Shall be individual or family members of the club or represent a corporate body or an organisation which is a member of the club. - (c) No one is entitled to act as a charity trustee whether on appointment or on any re-appointment until he or she has expressly acknowledged, in whatever way the charity trustees decide, his or her acceptance of the office of charity trustee.
+- (a) Every charity trustee must be a natural person. - (b) No one may be appointed as a charity trustee: - if he or she is under the age of 16 years; or - if he or she would automatically cease to hold office under the provisions of clause [15(1)(f)]. - (c) Shall be individual or family members of the club or represent a corporate body or an organisation which is a member of the club.
+The Club may also have up to two outside trustees. - (c) No one is entitled to act as a charity trustee whether on appointment or on any re-appointment until he or she has expressly acknowledged, in whatever way the charity trustees decide, his or her acceptance of the office of charity trustee.